diy4hobby/DAL/README.md

 # DAL
 **Data Abstraction Layer (DAL)** - library of functions that allows developers of embedded systems to use data representation in the form of objects.
-The main design goal is to abstract data structure and simplify data handling, fast and easy serialization and deserialization for network transfer and saving/loading.
+The main design goal is to abstract data structure and simplify data handling, fast and easy serialization (msgpack.org, JSON) and deserialization (msgpack.org, JSON, WebAPI) for network transfer and saving/loading.

 ## Nuances of working with dynamic memory
 Since working with memory is very important for embedded system developers, I would like to specify right away: none of the library methods allocate or free dynamic memory without using user-provided methods.
 Methods of allocating and releasing dynamic memory are provided by the user during library initialization.